 Hunting Safety Tips

-- Always read, understand and practice the manufacturer’s recommendations before using any climbing equipment or tree stand.
+- Always practice and understand the manufacturer’s recommendations for use of any climbing equipment or tree stand.

 - Use three points of contact with the tree or climbing device for a secure hold.